 - 1 large onion, cut in chunks

 - 1 1/2 pound carrots, cut in chunks (4 cups)

 - Freshly ground black pepper to taste

-- 1-2 tbsp fresh lemon juice (or to taste)
+- 1-2 tablespoons fresh lemon juice (or to taste)

-- 1-2 tbsp honey (or to taste - omit to make soup vegan)
+- 1-2 tablespoons honey (or to taste - omit to make soup vegan)